Financial Aid Award

 Your financial aid was awarded in accordance with federal, state, and institutional guidelines to help meet your financial need for the academic period specified on your award letter.
 All awards are contingent upon available funds.
 The University of West Florida has the right to change or cancel awards if funds are unavailable, your application contains incorrect data, your enrollment status changes, or your financial situation changes.
 If there is a change in your eligibility, you will receive a revised award letter.

 If your FAFSA was selected for verification, your financial aid award is tentative until you have submitted the required documentation, and it has been reviewed by the Financial Aid Office.
+Failure to respond to our requests for information will result in your awards being cancelled.
 We will contact you via email if you are required to submit the Institutional Verification Form and IRS Tax Return Transcript.

 Award letters are emailed beginning in March for the following academic year.
 You can also check your status through the UWF Student portal, my.uwf.edu, to determine if you have been awarded.